GDD-Nantes/crawd-experiments/README.md

 2. Load the datasets into TDB2 Apache Jena:
 You can find the instructions on how to load the datasets into TDB2 [here](https://jena.apache.org/documentation/tdb2/tdb2_cmds.html).

-3. All ground truth files of 3 datasets for groupby queries are located in the `res` folder.
+### Running the code

-4. For getting the sample and running the CRAWD algorithm in SPO queries, you can run the SPOTest.java file in the `src` folder.
+1. For getting the sample and running the CRAWD algorithm in SPO queries, you can run the SPOTest.java file in the `src` folder.
-5. For getting the sample and running the CRAWD algorithm in groupby queries, you can run the TwoTriplePatternsTest.java file in the `src` folder.
+2. For getting the sample and running the CRAWD algorithm in groupby queries, you can run the TwoTriplePatternsTest.java file in the `src` folder.
-6. For evaluating CRAWD and other algorithms, you can check out the snakemake file `evaluate.smk`.
+3. For evaluating CRAWD and other algorithms, you can check out the snakemake file `evaluate.smk`.

+### Note:
+1. All ground truth files of 3 datasets for groupby queries are located in the `res` folder.